dearprakash/k/source/writing/2015-05-07-easy-deploying-with-middleman-and-github-pages.html.markdown

 end
 ```

-Running `middleman deploy` will build and push your build to the `master` branch of your repository, where it will then be live for production.
+Running `$ middleman deploy` will build and push your build to the `master` branch of your repository, where it will then be live for production.